QFlowLearn: QTI 3.0 authoring

 Multikey

 The credential needs to survive the LMS, the wallet, and the platform that first displayed it.
-The proof gives a verifier something concrete to check, and the status URL tells them whether the issuer still considers the credential active.
+The proof lets a verifier check the signature, and the status URL tells them whether the issuer still considers the credential active.

 flowchart TD